gatsbyjs/gatsby/docs/docs/sourcing-from-buttercms.md

 #### Populate the content

-Then populate our new page with content.
-In the next step, we'll call the ButterCMS API to retrieve this content from our app.
+Then populate the new page with content.
+In the next step, you'll call the ButterCMS API to retrieve this content from your app.

 ![](https://buttercms.com/static/images/docs/guides/PagesNewPageTypeCreateContent.png)